Saturday, June 22, 2024

 BUZZ BUZZ

-Let's look at North America where the "Save the Honey Bee" brainwashing seems to dominate.
+Let's look at "Save the Honey Bee" brainwashing in North America.
 If you had asked me ten years ago about bees...
 I probably would have also parroted Save the Honey Bees, but after my son switched his college major to Environmental Biology, I began seeing them in a different light.
 Honey bees are not endangered.
 In fact, there are more honey bees in the world today than there have ever been... and that's not a good thing for the environment.

 Honey bees are not native to North America.
 They were brought here by European colonists in the 1600s for wax and honey production.
 They are domesticated livestock, comparable to dairy cows and chickens, and when they escape and form wild colonies they are considered ecologically invasive.
 Honey bees, both kept and feral, compete with native bees for resources.
 Some of these native species are endangered, especially our beloved bumble bees, and most other native species are declining.
 These are the bees that need to be saved!